afpineda/NuS-NimBLE-Serial/README.md

 - iOS:
   - [nRF connect for mobile](https://apps.apple.com/es/app/nrf-connect-for-mobile/id1054362403)

-## API
+## How to use this library

 Summary:

 - The `NuSerial` object provides non-blocking serial communications through BLE, *Arduino's style*.
-- The `NuPacket` object provides blocking serial communications through BLE (recommended way to go).
+- The `NuPacket` object provides blocking serial communications through BLE.
 - The `NuATCommands` object provides custom processing of AT commands through BLE.
 - Create your own object to provide a custom protocol based on serial communications through BLE, by deriving a new class from `NordicUARTService`.